 Chinese and Japanese astronomers are both thought to have witnessed Supernova 3C58 in the year 1181 A.D.
 Like other historical accounts, they record it as a “guest star.”

-Modern imaging of this supernova, like the above image captured by NASA’s orbiting Chandra X-ray Observatory, have revealed incredible details about what was left behind after this star exploded.
+Modern imaging of this one, like the above image captured by NASA’s orbiting Chandra X-ray Observatory, have revealed incredible details about what was left behind after this star exploded.

 Supernova 3C58 holds a rapidly spinning neutron star — called a pulsar — that’s surrounded by a thick ring.
 The pulsar still shoots out jets of X-rays that extend for trillions of miles and create loops and swirls around the incredibly magnetic dead star.